FAA Part 107 Remote Pilot Course

 Right of Way Rules

-As previously mentioned a few lessons back, 14 CFR states that a remote pilot cannot operate an sUAS in a manner that interferes with operations and traffic patterns at any airport, heliport, or seaplane base, including controlled and uncontrolled airspace.
+As previously mentioned, 14 CFR states that a remote pilot cannot operate an sUAS in a manner that interferes with operations and traffic patterns at any airport, heliport, or seaplane base, including controlled and uncontrolled airspace.
 Remote pilots must remain clear of, and yield right-of-way to, all other aircraft.
 The FAA refers to this as See and Avoid.
 To comply with See and Avoid requirements, a remote PIC cannot use a first-person view camera or binoculars to assist, as only a remote pilot’s diligence or own natural unaided eyesight efforts may be used (glasses and contacts are acceptable).

-So again, in all circumstances, the remote pilot in command must give way to helicopters, gliders, powered parachutes, parachutists, and manned or unmanned balloons as well and if you’re flying a fixed-wing unmanned aircraft, and are approaching another similarly-sized fixed-wing unmanned aircraft, both pilots should alter course always turning right to avoid a potential accident.
+In all circumstances, the remote pilot must give way to helicopters, gliders, powered parachutes, parachutists, and manned or unmanned balloons as well and if you’re flying a fixed-wing unmanned aircraft, and are approaching another similarly-sized fixed-wing unmanned aircraft, both pilots should alter course always turning right to avoid a potential accident.